Cycling the rolling bucolic hills is an ideal way to explore Whidbey and Camano islands. Start planning your visit now.

 On South Whidbey, bike shop owner Melinda Gardiner recommends the scenic 25-mile loop from Langley, out Maxwelton Road to the beach and back through the farmlands along Ewing Road and then through Bayview back to Langley.

 “It offers a little of everything one can find here,” she said.
 “Without having to endure any huge hills, you can see the farms, stop at the beach and grab coffee on your way back to town.”

 Darcy Patterson, owner of Bicycles Northwest in Oak Harbor, said heading to Polnell Point or out along Jones Road is a great way to see what the north end of Whidbey has to offer.
 The ride out Jones Road offers both 20- and 40-mile rides out of downtown Oak Harbor.

-- Road Cyclists: The annual Tour de Whidbey is held each September to benefit the Whidbey General Hospital Foundation.
+Road Cyclists: The annual Tour de Whidbey is held each fall to benefit the Whidbey General Hospital Foundation.
 Riders can choose among 10, 28, 40, 50, 60 or 100-mile routes on rural roads with beautiful territorial and water views, great rest stops, pre-ride pancake breakfast and post-ride chili feed.
 Courses all begin and end at historic Greenbank Farm.
 Learn more…

 - Mountain Bikers: Each spring, enter the Mussels in the Kettles – a perfect early season mountain bike race held just outside of Coupeville, Whidbey Island.
 Held in conjunction with the Penn Cove Mussel Festival, it makes for a fun weekend for the whole family.
 Learn more…